 Prince Charles tests positive for coronavirus

-The 71 year-old Prince - along with his 72 year-old wife Camilla - were tested for the deadly virus by the National Health Service (NHS) in Aberdeenshire in Scotland.
+The 71 year-old prince – along with his 72 year-old wife Camilla – was tested for the deadly virus by the National Health Service (NHS) in Aberdeenshire, Scotland.

 Statement regarding Prince Charles, who has tested positive for Coronavirus. @SBSNewspic.twitter.com/QQYRHUMSy7— Ben Lewis (@benlewismedia) March 25, 2020